Are you ready for a South Dakota road trip? Want to plan the perfect South Dakota family vacation itinerary?

 I love the Black Hills of South Dakota!
 The first time I went I was so impressed and I knew I wanted to go back and visit again.
 For 10 years I have tried to convince my family that Mount Rushmore is the perfect place for a family reunion.
 But no one believes me!

 I decided to take my immediate family and we explored the Black Hills of South Dakota.
-Now we would love to convince you that this South Dakota road trip is worth the drive!
+Now we would love to convince you that a road trip to South Dakota is worth the drive!

-In this post I will share with you a great South Dakota itinerary so you can plan the perfect trip!
+In this post, I will share with you a great South Dakota itinerary so you can plan the perfect trip!
+I will help you plan a trip to South Dakota with all the best South Dakota road trip stops.

 If you want to save this post for later be sure to pin this to Pinterest!